ajaypv7/Devops-Project/README.md

 - A GitHub account (if the repository is hosted on GitHub).

 ## Repository Structure
-- `/pipelines`: Contains the Azure DevOps pipeline YAML files.
+- `/infra`: Contains the Azure DevOps pipeline YAML files.
-- `/bicep`: Contains the Bicep templates for infrastructure as code.
+- `/infra/bicep`: Contains the Bicep templates for infrastructure as code.
-- `/src`: Contains the source code of the application.
+- `/infra/parameter`: Contains the bicep parameters.

 ## Forking the Repository
 1. Navigate to the GitHub repository URL.